cuba-platform/impala-addon/README.md

 # CUBA Impala Add-on

 ## Overview

-The add-on adds an ability to use Impala as additional datastore in the CUBA-based applications.
+The add-on provides an ability to use Impala as additional datastore in CUBA-based applications.

 ## Compatibility with platform versions